 There Are Just Too Many Opportunities To Worry

 Unfortunately, inflation hits hardest on the poor and lower middle class.
 That is not a painting contractor’s demographics.

-In short, with few exceptions, there are plenty of customers.
-A million-dollar painting company only needs about 300 – 400 jobs a year.
+In short, with a few exceptions, there are plenty of customers.
+A million-dollar painting company only needs about 300–400 jobs a year.

 Are You Hiring?
 Yes!

-Well-run painting companies will be finding good painters coming to them in droves.
-Poorly run painting companies slow down or quit, and the best painters find new work.
+Good painters will flock to well-run painting companies because when poorly run painting companies slow down or close, the best painters will find new work.

 Inflation Does Not Discriminate